christian-doucette/tolkein_text/README.md

 ### Text Generation
 By applying the softmax function to the output of the network, I get a probability distribution over all words in the vocabulary.
 Then, I take a weighted random choice of these to decide the next word.

+With the softmax function, I use a [temperature](https://medium.com/@majid.ghafouri/why-should-we-use-temperature-in-softmax-3709f4e0161#:~:text=Temperature%20is%20a%20hyper%2Dparameter,the%20logits%20before%20applying%20softmax.&text=Temperature%20therefore%20increases%20the%20sensitivity%20to%20low%20probability%20candidates) parameter of 0.8.
+This value punishes lower probabilities slightly more than the default value of 1.
+This increases the coherence of the generated text, and improves its adherence to grammatical rules.